Ealing Fields High School policies are covered by the Twyford CofE Academies Trust policies. These include:

 The Year 7 Catch Up Premium is funding provided by the Department for Education to help raise the attainment of pupils who have not reached level 4 in English or Maths when they start secondary school.

-Details of the School's Year 7 Catch Up Funding, how it is used and to what effect is published here.Back to the top
+Details of the School's Year 7 Catch Up Funding, including how it is used and to what effect is published in the report below.

 Charging and remissions